Diseases

 • DIVA tests required and/or available

-DIVA tests based on recombinant antigens have already been developed for human disease.
+DIVA tests based on recombinant antigens have been developed for human leishmaniasis in clinical contexts.
+In the veterinary field, no commercial DIVA test is currently available.

 • Vaccines availability